Tuesday, 10 January 2017

 What is Infertility?

-Infertility is defined as not being able to get pregnant despite having frequent, unprotected sex for at least one year.
+Clinically, infertility is defined as not being able to achieve a pregnancy despite having frequent, unprotected sex for at least one full year.

 • Under 35?
-Try for 1 year before seeing a doctor.
+Doctors generally recommend trying for 1 year before seeking a medical evaluation.

 Symptoms

-The main symptom is the inability to get pregnant.
-Other signs may include:
+The primary and often only symptom of infertility is the inability to get pregnant.
+However, depending on the underlying cause, other warning signs may include:

 Causes